python/mypy/docs/source/command_line.rst

     ambiguous semantics that would benefit from feedback from the community.
     You can enable such features for early preview using this flag.
-Note that it is not guaranteed that all features will be ultimately enabled by default, in *rare cases* we may decide to not go ahead with certain features.
+Note that it is not guaranteed that all features will be ultimately enabled by default.
+In *rare cases* we may decide to not go ahead with certain features.

 List of currently incomplete/experimental features:

 * ``PreciseTupleTypes``: this feature will infer more precise tuple types in various scenarios.
-Before variadic types were added to Python type system by :pep:`646`, it was impossible to express a type like "a tuple with at least two integers".
-The best type available was ``tuple[int, ...]``, therefore, mypy applied very lenient checking for variable-length tuples.
+Before variadic types were added to the Python type system by :pep:`646`, it was impossible to express a type like "a tuple with at least two integers".
+The best type available was ``tuple[int, ...]``.
+  Therefore, mypy applied very lenient checking for variable-length tuples.
   Now this type can be expressed as ``tuple[int, int, *tuple[int, ...]]``.
   For such more precise types (when explicitly *defined* by a user) mypy, for example, warns about unsafe index access, and generally handles them